 - Drug-related issues: 10 days

-As always, there are some exception to these dates depending on the specific property type.
+As always, there is some exception to these dates depending on the specific property type.
 There are a lot of intricacies to the rules of eviction, but knowing this base information will help you set up the process appropriately.

 Step 3: Move Up To The Board